 I’ve lived all over the US, finding solitude amidst the chaos of cities and chaos in the solitude of nature.
 I’m a maker, a thinker and a doer who’s been involved in community events, civic beautification and placemaking efforts.
 I spend my free time wandering the streets, finding beauty in seemingly mundane minutiae, learning my community on the granular level.
 No matter where I am, I’m firmly rooted.

-My professional experience includes years spent in identity, print, interaction, and environmental design, as well as teaching, lecturing, writing, and curating design exhibits.
+My professional experience includes years spent in all areas of graphic design, as well as teaching, lecturing, writing, and curating exhibitions.
 Early professional experience in web design shaped my understanding of the importance of analytical rigor in visual communication.
-Time spent teaching helped to hone presentation and mentorship abilities.
-Years as the co-owner of a successful design studio refined sales and marketing skills.
+Time spent teaching helped to hone presentation and mentoring abilities.
+Years as the co-owner of a successful small business refined sales and marketing skills.

-I’m an obsessive photographer and cataloger of urban experience; please check out the highlights of the blog I maintained for eight years.
-A few of those photographs are included in The Typographic Universe: Letterforms Found in Nature, the Built World and Human Imagination by Steven Heller and Gail Anderson, published by Thames & Hudson.
+I’m an obsessive visual storyteller; please check out East Walnut Hills on Instagram and the highlights of the blog I maintained for eight years.
+A few of my photographs are included in The Typographic Universe: Letterforms Found in Nature, the Built World and Human Imagination by Steven Heller and Gail Anderson, published by Thames & Hudson.